Inspector Rex: Other characters

 As the series progresses, Koch's role alters to that of being a useful spy for Moser in certain situations where his team is too well-known.
-It is Koch's visit to a restaurant which provides the breakthrough in one case.
-In another he stumbles upon the solution to a particularly brutal homicide while sitting in a park with Rex.
+It is Koch's visit to a restaurant that provides the breakthrough in one case.
+In another, he stumbles upon the solution to a particularly brutal homicide while sitting in a park with Rex.
 Koch is increasingly reluctant to help Moser with his work, although he is always told that this will be the last time.
-As Stockinger points out, it always is the last time… until the next request.
+As Stockinger points out, it always is the last time... until the next request.
 Moser also tries to appeal to Koch's sense of adventure which, as Max famously explains, is satisfied by eating goulash and not knowing if he will suffer from "Rinderwahnsinn" (mad cow disease).

 Following Stockinger's transfer to Salzburg, Koch assists the team to reorganise the office.
 His snide remarks about Stockinger's files result in Höllerer telling him to read through them all (to which Koch responds that he's doing more work since he retired than he did when he worked).
 He also spreads out his pipe collection on Stocki's old desk and declares that he will "open a pipe shop" while the team attempts to find a replacement for Stocki.
 Max is no longer seen or spoken of after Moser's death.